open-company/open-company-interaction/README.md

                                    :reaction "👌"} author))
 ```

-A Slack webhook is used to mirror Slack replies to OpenCompany comments back into OpenCompany.

-To use the webhook from Slack with local development, you need to run the [Slack Router service](https://github.com/open-company/open-company-slack-router).

-You will then need to subscribe the SQS queue to the correct SNS topic.
-See the Slack Router service README.

 ## Technical Design

 The interaction service is composed of 4 main responsibilities:

 - CRUD of comments and reactions
 - WebSocket notifications of comment and reaction CRUD to listening clients
-- Pushing new comments to Slack
-- Receiving new comments from Slack
 - Publishing comment and reaction change notifications to interested subscribers via SNS

 ![Interaction Service Diagram](https://cdn.rawgit.com/open-company/open-company-interaction/mainline/docs/Interaction-Service.svg)